Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Numerical experiments

 It is hard to discern the broad summary of how communities are related across time from Figure \ref{fig:graphs_labeled}.
 Hence, we plot the percentage of genes that exit from one community to join a different community between the first three networks in Figure \ref{fig:alluvial}.
 Our tuning bandwidth procedure chooses an $r$ that yields relatively stable communities across time.
 Meanwhile, Figure \ref{fig:alluvial} also visualizes the latent 10-dimensional embedding among all 993 genes for the first three networks.
-We observe that: 1) the SBM model is appropriate for modeling the dataset at hand since the heatmaps demonstrate strong block structure, and 2) a choice of $K=10$ seems visually appropriate, as none of the 10 communities seem to represent sub-communities based on the 10 latent dimensions.
+We observe that: 1) the SBM model is appropriate for modeling the dataset at hand since the heatmaps demonstrate strong block structure, and 2) a choice of $K=10$ is deemed appropriate via diagnostics based on the scree plot and percent of variance captured.
+Plots demonstrating these diagnostics are shown in the Appendix.
+Furthermore, as seen by the visualizations of the latent dimensions and adjacency matrices in the Appendix, none of the 10 communities visually represent sub-communities based on the 10 latent dimensions.